inspirelab-site/inspirelab.umd.edu/teach/index.md

 <a name="section-1"></a>
 {% include section.html %}
 ### Network Neuroscience & Brain Dynamic Analysis
-This course explores the emerging interdisciplinary field of network neuroscience, integrating principles from neuroscience, systems engineering, data science, and neural engineering.
-Students will dive into both classical and modern mathematical models of network connectivity, along with novel approaches for analyzing brain dynamics.
-These models and analytical techniques will then be applied to functional neuroimaging data.
-The course features hands-on analysis of EEG, LFP, and/or fMRI data from open databases, with a strong emphasis on practical data handling, analytical skills, and collaborative research through interdisciplinary team projects.
+This course explores the emerging interdisciplinary field of network neuroscience, integrating concepts from neuroscience, systems engineering, data science, and neural engineering.
+Students will engage with both classical and modern mathematical models of network sciences, as well as advanced approaches for analyzing brain dynamics.
+In addition, they will develop skills in peer reviewing journal articles and writing reviewer reports.
+Students will gain hands-on experience in neuro data analysis by applying these models and analyses to functional neuroimaging datasets such as EEG, LFP, and/or fMRI.
+The course emphasizes building intuition for the types of problems in brain science that can be addressed through network-based approaches, while also fostering analytical skills and promoting interdisciplinary research through team projects.

 ### Tentative Course Schedule